carsdotcom/pacer/README.md

 ## Anti-patterns

-- Using Pacer when your dependency graph is a line, or if you just have a handfull of data points.
+- Using Pacer when your dependency graph is a line, or if you just have a handful of data points.
 You would be better off using a pipeline of function calls.
 It would be easier to write, clearer to read, and faster to execute.
 - Not running your workflow in your tests.
 The main public interface of your workflow is calling `Pacer.Workflow.execute/1` on it.
 Having a test file